amandabhernandez/amandabhernandez/README.md

 <!-- <h2 align="center">  </h2> -->

 hi there!
-I recently completed an MS in Environmental Health at the Harvard TH Chan School of Public Health and am now working in the public sector.
+I recently completed an MS in Environmental Health at the Harvard TH Chan School of Public Health and am now working in the public sector as a Presidential Management Fellow.
 My master's work was at the intersection of environmental geochemistry + public health, focused on addressing environmental health disparities through community-based participatory research and evidence-based decision-making.
 I seek out projects that serve the dual purpose of generating new scientific knowledge and addressing community concerns.
 I primarily use R for my data analysis work and leverage Shiny apps for interactive data visualization and communication projects.
 I'm always on the hunt for new (accessible!) tools for organizing, collaborating, designing, etc.

 #### I'm currently working on: